JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250211.md

 See the [critique of the county TTTs from the November 2024 election.](costanalysiscritiquescounties20241105)
 - We had the McCleary Decision with its resulting higher State School property taxes.
 There should be no local "Enrichment" Levies that many school districts still call EP&O Levies.

-Sortable list of potential school district tax measures for the February 11th 2025 election:
+Sortable list of known school district tax measures for the February 11th 2025 election:

-{% include cost_estimates/20250211/PotentialMeasures.html %}
+{% include cost_estimates/20250211/Measures.html %}